Nebo15/sage/README.md

 - Declarative way to define your transactions and run them.

 Testing is easier, because instead of one monstrous function you will have many small callbacks which are easy to cover with unit tests.
-You only need to tests business logic in transactions and that compensations are able to cleanup their effects.
-The Sage itself has 100% test coverage.
+You only need to test business logic in transactions and that compensations are able to cleanup their effects.
+Sage itself has 100% test coverage.

 Even more, it is possible to apply a new kind of architecture in an Elixir project where Phoenix contexts (or just application domains) are providing helper functions for building sagas to a controller, which then